haaslaura/vuezenapp/README.md

 🟩 Dark mode

+## 🕓 Soon

+⬜ Improved accessibility of the Statistics page.

 ## 🌍 Live Demo
 You can test the application at https://vuezenapp.laura-haas.dev/.
 The data in the "Statistics" section is stored in the localStorage.
 Don't hesitate to take a minute (or several) to relax!